Scorn (band)

 Scorn is an English electronic music project.
 The group was formed in the early 1990s as a project of former Napalm Death members Mick Harris and Nic Bullen.
-Bullen left the group in 1995 and the project continued on until the end of 2011, as an essentially solo project for Harris.
-Harris restarted the project in 2019.
+Bullen left the group in 1995, and the project continued on a solo project for Harris until 1997.
+Scorn was relaunched in 2000 and operated until the end of 2011.
+Harris restarted the project, once again, in 2019, but stopped it in late 2022.